xmassmx/smart-pots-app/README.md

-# Flutter Application for The Smart Pot System
+# Android Application for The Smart Pot System